CrypToolProject/LanguageStatisticsLibPy/README.md

 The LanguageStatisticsLibPy is a Python library designed to facilitate the analysis and manipulation of language statistics data used in the CrypTool 2 software.

-The library supports a broad array of languages and offers functionality for generating and handling n-gram data, specifically for calculating n-gram frequencies using language statistic files from CrypTool 2 (for example, "en-5gram-nocs.gz" indicates an English 5-gram file that is not case-sensitive and excludes spaces), found in the "Language Statistics" subdirectory of CrypTool 2.
+The library supports a broad array of languages and offers functionality for generating and handling n-gram data, specifically for calculating n-gram frequencies using language statistic files from CrypTool 2 (for example, "en-5gram-nocs.gz" indicates an English 5-gram file that is not case-sensitive and excludes spaces), found in the "LanguageStatistics" subdirectory of CrypTool 2.
 Additionally, it facilitates the use of CrypTool 2's dictionaries through a "Word Tree," an efficient data structure for rapid word searches within a language.
-These dictionary files are also housed within the "Language Statistics" subdirectory of CrypTool 2.
+These dictionary files are also housed within the "LanguageStatistics" subdirectory of CrypTool 2.

 ## Features